abdulwahab986/My-Portfolio/replit.md

 # Overview

 This is a personal portfolio website built as a full-stack web application showcasing the professional profile of Abdul Wahab, a Software Engineer and SQA Specialist.
 The application features a single-page architecture with sections for about, experience, projects, skills, education, and contact information.
-The site includes interactive elements like resume download functionality and a contact form submission system.
+The site includes interactive elements like resume download functionality, a contact form submission system, and dark/light theme toggle.

+# Recent Changes (January 2025)

+## Dark Mode Implementation
+- Added theme toggle with light/dark mode support
+- Theme persists across page reloads via localStorage
+- Toggle buttons in desktop and mobile navigation
+- Custom color schemes for both themes

+## Contact Form
+- Contact form submissions are currently logged to console
+- User dismissed external email integration (Resend)
+- Future option: Can integrate with email services like Resend, SendGrid, or Gmail if needed
+- Current approach: Store submissions in database for portfolio owner to review

 # User Preferences